humpos/Instapay-project-NTI/README.md

 - Graceful handling of invalid input
 - Multi-file organization using Python modules

+## Upcoming features for the future

+Features i might add in the future

+- Easier way to navigate between menus
+- a File/database to store accounts
+- Linking the visa having a functionality

 ## Important Note

 This is an educational simulation made for my NTI project.
 User data is stored only while the program is running and is not saved to a database or file.